Glycyrrhizin

 beverage having reduced toxicity.

-Another object of the present invention is to provide an alcoholic
+Another object of the present invention is to provide an

-beverage having synergistic activity and providing enhanced
+alcoholic beverage having synergistic activity and providing

 Yet another object of the present invention is to provide a